diffblue/gitlab/doc/development/database/pagination_performance_guidelines.md

 Unfortunately, there is no efficient way to sort and paginate on the group level.
 The database query execution time increases based on the number of records in the group.

 Things get worse when group level actually means group and its subgroups.
-To load the first page, the database looks up the group hierarchy, finds all projects and then looks up all issues.
+To load the first page, the database looks up the group hierarchy, finds all projects, and then looks up all issues.

 The main reason behind the inefficient queries on the group level is the way our database schema is designed; our core domain models are associated with a project, and projects are associated with groups.
 This doesn't mean that the database structure is bad, it's just in a well-normalized form that is not optimized for efficient group level queries.
 We might need to look into denormalization in the long term.